Who doesn’t appreciate a good throwdown?

 To make this more fun, I’ve solicited my wife to join me on this.
-Here’s how it’s going to breakdown:
+Here’s how it’s going to break:

-- Motif: Selecting a “motiff” that I believe is a good one.
-I’m not even sure what Motiff means so this should be interesting.
+- Motif: Selecting a “motif” that I believe is a good one.
+I’m not even sure what Motiff means, so this should be interesting.

-- Lending Club and Prosper: Going with the most aggressive portfolio with both.
+- Prosper: Going with the most aggressive portfolio with both.
 May the best P2P lender win!

-Those are the online players that I’ll be utilizing for the year long experiment.
+Those are the online players that I’ll be utilizing for the year-long experiment.
 We’ll be using the S&P500 as a relative benchmark.
-Timing wise this experiment might be the worse since we’re fluttering with all time highs in the market.
+Timing-wise, this experiment might be the worst since we’re fluttering with all-time highs in the market.
 To address that…..

 The Throwdown Just Got Serious

 I’ve recruited some of my personal blogger friends to join in on the action with me.
-They have all agreed to open an account with a online broker of their choosing.
+They have all agreed to open an account with an online broker of their choosing.